Sparse Graph Learning from Spatiotemporal Time Series

-\paragraph{Graph Identification in AQI} For graph identification we set up the following scenario.
+For graph identification, we set up the following scenario.
 From the AQI dataset, we extract $2$ subsets of sensors that correspond to monitoring stations in the cities of Beijing and Tianjin, respectively.
 We build a graph for both subsets of data by constructing a K-NN graph of the stations based on their distance; we refer to these as ground-truth graphs.
 Then, we train a different predictor for each of the two cities, based on the ground-truth graph.
-In particular, we use a TTS STGNN with a simple architecture consisting of a GRU~\cite{chung2014empirical} encoder followed by $2$ MP layers.
-As a reference value, we also report the performance achieved by a GRU trained on all sensors, without using any spatial information.
+In particular, we use a TTS STGNN with a simple architecture consisting of a GRU~\citep{chung2014empirical} encoder followed by $2$ MP layers.
+As a reference value~(sanity check), we also report the performance achieved by a GRU trained on all sensors, without using any spatial information.
 Performance is measured in terms of 1-step-ahead MAE.
-Results for the two models, trained with early stopping on the validation set and tested on the hold-out test set for the same city are shown in the main diagonal of Tab.~\ref{t:aqi}.
-In the second stage of the experiment, we consider the model above trained on one city, freeze its parameters (not trained further), discard the ground-truth graph, and train our graph learning module~(with the SNS parametrization) on the other city.
-Results, reported in the off-diagonal elements of Tab.~\ref{t:aqi}, show that our approach is able to almost match the performance that would have been possible to achieve by fitting the model directly on the target dataset with the ground-truth adjacency matrix; moreover, the performance is significantly better than that of the reference GRU.